polygoncoin/Microservices/README.md

 ### fetchFrom

-- **fetchFrom** is a SQL config feature to indicates fetch mode either from Master or Slave.
+- **fetchFrom** is a SQL config feature where one can force the fetch from Master (Since usually it is Slave)